ErvinZzz/ErvinZzz.github.io/content/projects/soft_evolution/index.md

 ## Large Language Model Supervision

-The hyperparameter tunning for the evolutionary algorithm is considered a time-consuming problem.
+The hyperparameter tuning for the evolutionary algorithm is considered a time-consuming problem.
 However, the recent Large Language Models (LLMs) like [GPT-4 Turbo](https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo) provide a huge context window that enables the possibility of using LLMs to supervise the evolution process of the evolution algorithm and adjust the hyperparameter of the EAs dynamically.
 ![](soft4.png)

-The experiment is conducted using GPT-4 Turbo API and the results shows that the diversity is better maintained.
+The experiment is conducted using GPT-4 Turbo API and the results show that the diversity is better maintained.

 ![](soft5.png)